 Because the Inc/Dec Prices are unequal, there is no way to restore the parties to their original positions.
 The price received by the Seller for being "long" and the price paid by the Buyer for being "short" are unequal.

-If the Dec Price is greater than the Contract Price, Seller "benefits".
+If the Dec Price is greater than the Contract Price, Seller "benefits."

-If the Dec Price is less than the Contract Price, Seller is "penalized”.
+If the Dec Price is less than the Contract Price, Seller is "penalized.”

-If the Inc Price is greater than the Contract Price, Buyer is "penalized".
+If the Inc Price is greater than the Contract Price, Buyer is "penalized."

-If the Inc Price is less than the Contract Price, Buyer "benefits".
+If the Inc Price is less than the Contract Price, Buyer "benefits."

-When Inc and Dec Prices are different; there are 4 possible scenarios:
+When the Inc and Dec Prices are different; there are 4 possible scenarios:

-Both parties benefit (Dec > Contract; Inc > Contract)
+Both parties benefit (Dec > Contract; Inc < Contract)

 Both parties are penalized (Dec< Contract; Inc > Contract)